leangjia/blender_docs/manual/compositing/types/converter/color_ramp.rst

 In the map above, a black-and-white swirl image, which is lacking an alpha channel, is fed into the Color Ramp node as a *Factor*.
-(Technically, we should have converted the image to a value using the RGB to BW node, but hey, this works just as well since we are using a BW image as input.)

 We have set the Color Ramp node to a purely transparent color on the left end of the spectrum, and a fully Red color on the right.
 As seen in the viewer,